 Chemical processing operators have very exacting needs that must consider safety and uptime reliability in any solution design.
 Chemical processing often involves corrosive exhaust streams, life hazard compounds, highly explosive concentrations, high pressure solutions, and various compliance requirements.

-A variety of air pollution control systems are available for the abatement of VOCs in the chemical processing industry, including adsorption, biofiltration, condensation, thermal oxidation, UV light oxidation, and wet scrubbing, as well as combinations of these processes.
+A variety of air pollution control systems are available for the abatement, or control of VOCs in the chemical processing industry, including adsorption, biofiltration, condensation, thermal oxidation, UV light oxidation, and wet scrubbing, as well as combinations of these processes.

 Thermal oxidation is a process by which the vent gas is raised to 1,400 F, held in a reaction chamber where the hydrocarbons are oxidized to CO2 and water vapor.
 Thermal Oxidation provides very high destruction efficiency.
 Thermal Oxidation can be segmented into three primary technologies: